danielsiwiec/garmin-connect-seed/README.md

 This is a seed project for writing [Garmin Connect IQ](http://developer.garmin.com/connect-iq/) applications.
 Instead of using the Eclipse plugin (which works rather poorly...), you can use any text editor of your choice and **compile**, **run** or **package** your project using *make*.

+**NOTICE:** This seed works will all Java versions **below** Java 12.
+The reason for this is, Java 12 stopped shipping with a JAR neccessary for the Garmin SDK.
+This applies to the Eclipse plugin, as well and will need to eventually be addressed by Garmin.

 ## Setup
 All you'll need to get started is edit the ```properties.mk``` file.
 Here's a description of the variables: